Part One: The Teaching

 Each recipe in this encyclopedia follows the same structure:

 The Story: Where the dish comes from.
 What tradition holds it.
-Why it matters beyond nutrition.
-Read this to understand what you are about to cook.
+Why it matters as somatic practice beyond nutrition.
+Read this to understand what the body receives when you cook this way.

-Before You Begin: A brief practice to prepare yourself.
+Before Beginning: A brief practice to prepare the body.
 This might be a breath, a pause, an intention.
 It takes thirty seconds.
 It transforms the cooking from task to practice.

 Ingredients and Method: Standard recipe format.
 What you need.
 What to do.
-Times and temperatures.
+Times, temperatures, and the somatic cues that tell you the food is ready.

 You can skip everything except Ingredients and Method.
-The dish will still nourish.
-But if you read The Story and do the Before You Begin practice and reflect on The Teaching — the dish will nourish differently.
-The act of cooking will become practice.
-The meal will become medicine.
+The food still nourishes fully.
+But if you read The Story, do the Before Beginning practice, and reflect on The Teaching, the dish will nourish differently — the nervous system receives the meal as it was designed to be received.
+The act of cooking becomes somatic practice.
+The meal becomes medicine.

 Every recipe is a complete teaching.
 Every dish is a door.
 Cook one thing from this book with full attention and you will understand more than reading all the theory could provide.